pepeunlimited/users/README.md

 ### `/deployments`
 Deployments folder contains files for the `k8s` environment; `service`, `deployment` and `ingress`.
 Dev have an additional `external-mysql-service.yaml` which allow access from local cluster to external MySQL database.

+`docker-compose` spin up the MySQL database for local development

 ### `/init`

 ### `/internal`